eformat/openshift-sidecar-logger/README.md

   env_name_header: ''
 ```

+Set the environment variable `DEBUG=true` to see verbose debug in sidecar logger.

 #### Journald

 Since OpensShift containers uses rthe docker -> journald driver, you may need to configure the journald subsystem on your nodes so as not to miss log messages at higher rates (>33/s)